UK Poker Tax

 Professional UK Poker Tax?

 Again, no tax is applied.
 HMRC makes no distinction between professional poker playing or hobby.
 This doesn’t mean you shouldn’t record keep your winnings though.
 As a professional, you should always keep accurate records so you know your winnings on a monthly and annual basis.
-In addition to being common sense, it’s good to retain records if you are ever investigated.
-If you want help with record keeping, I suggest you read our poker excel dashboard article or ROI article for more information.
+In addition to being common sense, it’s sensible to retain records if you are ever investigated.
+If you want help with record keeping, I recommend reading our poker spreadsheet article.
+We offer customised dashboard and monthly reports for a low monthly fee.

 If you are concerned about taxes, please consult a qualified tax accountant or contact HMRC directly.
-The content in this article is researched but I am not a tax accountant and the article is used as a guide.
+The content in this article has been researched but I am not a tax accountant and the article is used as a guide.
 References to relevant laws and authorities are below.